-Cite this page: Sopha, S. Neuroendocrine carcinoma.
-PathologyOutlines.com website. http://www.pathologyoutlines.com/topic/pancreasneuroendocrinecarcinoma.html.
-Accessed February 19th, 2018.
+Cite this page: Sopha S. Neuroendocrine carcinoma.
+PathologyOutlines.com website. https://www.pathologyoutlines.com/topic/pancreasneuroendocrinecarcinoma.html.
+Accessed April 12th, 2021.

 Definition / general